NeXt-Warning-System/documentation/xws-contact-web/README.md

 * Improve the user completion journey rates by providing a clear simple registration service
 * Remove the need for a user account number and password
-* Stop incorrect contact details from being entered into the system be using a contact verification process
+* Stop incorrect contact details from being entered into the system by using a contact verification process
 * Remove duplicate accounts carried over from the incumbent system
-* All users to register to receive warning information for "places" such as villages, towns and cities
+* Allow users to register to receive warning information for "places" such as villages, towns and cities
 * Allow our opt-out users to cancel or upgrade their registrations
 * Ultimately, create a simpler, quicker and faster registration, maintenance and cancellation process for our users